Charrería: History

 As Mexican vaquero culture developed and cattle ranching expanded throughout the 16th and 17th centuries, new vaquero tasks and techniques used for the management of cattle and horses emerged.
 Vaqueros were tasked with performing various jobs on cattle ranches or haciendas, such as rounding-up wild cattle (rodeos), branding, hunting runaway cattle, sorting cattle for identification, and hunting wild, ownerless bulls and horses.

 In his work "Historia del Toreo en México" (1924), historian Nicolás Rangel compiled several complaints to the Holy See about vaqueros accused of "Satanism," including the exploits of a mulatto vaquero on a ranch in Jalisco who was accused in 1604 of having a pact with the devil and wearing his image tattooed on his back, due to his equestrian and vaquero skills.
 It was said that the aforementioned mulatto would tie his feet tightly and wait for a very feisty bull, then place two oranges on its horns.
 And on a wild filly, "no matter how much it bucked, riding on it, he would remove its girths and saddle and remain bareback on it, without dismounting or falling."
 Such risky feats were already, at that time, common skills and recreational sports among the country's vaqueros, but unknown to the Spanish, who attributed them to witchcraft.

 By the 18th century, techniques such as bull-tailing, roping, and bronco-busting, although still rudimentary, were commonly used on the country's haciendas during hunts, rodeos and branding celebration.
 By then, such feats had become recreational traditions, expressions of Mexican bullfighting, deeply rooted in the Mexican population of all classes, both rural and urban.
-In 1765, Pedro Tamarón Romeral, Bishop of Durango, lashed out at the clergy of those regions who entertained and exercised themselves by tailing bulls in public spaces:
+In 1765, Pedro Tamarón Romeral, Bishop of Durango, lashed out at the clergy of those regions who entertained and exercised themselves by tailing bulls in public spaces.

-“The squares or places where bulls are fought and drawn into lots with public ignominy and humiliation of their persons and with this perverse inclination they also exercise in tailing the cattle, whose entertainments are dissonant to the aforementioned ecclesiastics, with notorious risk and danger to their lives, we command all those ordained, in sacris, that under no pretext they perform said exercises of bullfighting, tailing and hunting the aforementioned animals, under penalty of major excommunication.”

 Jineteo de toros, or bull-riding, was also a common tradition in Mexican bullfighting and, like bull-tailing, was deeply rooted among the population.
 In his work "Rusticatio Mexicana" (1781), the Jesuit Rafael Landivar described, in epic verse, bull riding and how another bull was fought while riding the bull during bullfights in the villages.